kimtaejin3/kimtaejin3/README.md

 ## About me

 - Chungnam National Univ.
 Computer Science and Engineering
-- Open Source Contribution Academy mentee
+- Open Source Software Contribution Academy mentee
 - Been working as a frontend developer for several months
 - Toss Frontend Accelerator – second generation